SomeAnticsDev/someantics.dev/src/streams/2023-03-28-great-typography-with-modern-css/index.md

   - CSS
 ---

 Typography can make or break a site, rendering it unreadable in the worst cases and elevating the site's aesthetics and personality in the best cases.
-Join us as designer and developer [Mike Mai](https://mikemai.net/) walks us through practical tips and modern CSS techniques to master our site's type.
+Join us as designer and developer Mike Mai walks us through practical tips and modern CSS techniques to master our site's type.

 ---

+[Mike Mai](https://mikemai.net/) is a web designer with a focus on design systems, HTML & CSS, and web accessibility.
+With a background in graphic design, he believes in setting great typography on the web.

 ## More From Mike